cce-bigdataintro-1160/CEBD-1160-fall-2019-site/3-python.md

 print(f'{type(mynumber)}, {type(myfloat)}, {type(mystring)}, {type(myboolean)}, {type(mylist)}')
 ```

-2. A script called `FizzBuzz.py` that prints the integers from 1 to 100.
+4. A script called `FizzBuzz.py` that prints the integers from 1 to 100.
 For multiples of three print "Fizz" instead , and for the multiples of five print "Buzz".
 For numbers which are multiples of both print "FizzBuzz"
-3. Write another script called `hello_script.py`.
-It should take one number as input.
-If the number is equal to 42 print `Right answer to everything`.
-If the number is not 42 print `wrong answer`.
-If the input is not a number print `Sorry, invalid input, expecting number`.
-4. Add, commit and push these three scripts to the `class3-notebook` repository in GitHub!
+5. Add, commit and push these scripts to the `class3-notebook` repository in GitHub!

-7. Return all elements between(non-inclusive) 4 and 8 on the list `[1,2,3,4,5,6,7,8,9]`
-8. Can you replace `big data` with `BIG DATA` in the list `['a',2,['b',4,5,'big data']]`

-* Use the python shell to write simple expressions and small processes
-* Write scripts with input arguments, loops and flow control
-* Provide file inputs to your scripts for data exploration

-### Reading datasets with Python
+### Reading files with Python
+* Let's now take a look of how to read a file using Python, this will be our first step towards reading datasets

+1. Go back to your previous `class3-mynotebook` project and do the following exercise in pairs:
+2. Copy the boston housing dataset file in your project
-1. Create a script called `my_csv_reader.py` that's able to read a file(you can use any file here) and that checks if it's a valid file.
+3. Create a script called `my_csv_reader.py`
+4. Check if the boston housing dataset file path is really a file.
 If it is print `I have a file to process`, otherwise print `Boo, no file for me.`
-2. Expand this script to read a csv dataset and print it to the screen line by line.
-Replace the previous file with any of the toys datasets for this!
+5. Read the boston housing dataset file
+6. Print the dataset line by line
-3. Expand this script by printing each line as a list of values.
+5. Expand this script by printing each line as a list of values.
 Example:
    The line:
    ```
    abc,cde,efg,1,2,3